LeandroPata/LinuxTools/README.md

 Should be placed in /etc/systemd/system/

 ```
-/usr/bin/backupConfigs should be changed to whatever is your backupConfigs script path
+/usr/bin/autoBackupConfigs should be changed to whatever is your autoBackupConfigs script path
 ```

 To activate the timer: